 Integrated: At many colleges, global study is additive rather than integrative.
 Not so at Dickinson.
 Global Study and Engagement has been a cornerstone of the Dickinson experience since the College's founding.
 A focus on global issues pervades the curriculum, cutting across all academic divisions and departments.
 Over forty percent of all enrollments at the College are in international dimensions of the curriculum.
 All majors in humanities and social sciences require internationally-focused courses.
 Dickinson offers interdisciplinary majors in East Asian, Italian, Latin American, and Russian area studies, environmental studies, international studies, and international business & management.
 These interdisciplinary programs, by their very nature, connect directly to global concerns and to research and study opportunities at the College's network of global centers.
 On average, twenty-six percent of students graduate with majors in international fields.

-Dickinson preeminence in the study of foreign language is well established.
-The College ranks among the nation's top three institutions for foreign language majors, with thirteen percent of each graduating class majoring in one of the thirteen foreign languages offered.
-Students also frequently combine study of a foreign language with another academic discipline, often from another global dimension of the curriculum, to form a serious double-major that makes active use of language skills.
+Dickinson in a top institution for language study, offering thirteen world languages.
+Students frequently combine study of a foreign language with another academic discipline, often from another global dimension of the curriculum, to form a serious double-major that makes active use of language skills.

 The Carlisle campus serves as the hub of the College's worldwide network of study and research centers.
 More than forty percent of faculty have personally led one of the College's renowned study abroad programs.
 All majors have pathways to study abroad and are linked closely with academically relevant study-abroad opportunities.
 Fifty-five percent of Dickinson students study abroad during their academic careers--and nearly twenty-five percent of Dickinson students who study abroad do so for an entire academic year or longer.